 - 1. Meet all admission requirements of the program in which candidacy is sought. - 2.
-Ensure that a fully completed program contract (Form A) signed by student, the Program Chair, the School/College Dean and the Assistant Vice President of Graduate Studies, Research & Sponsored Programs is filed with the Office of Graduate Studies.
+Ensure that a fully completed program contract (Form A) signed by student, the Program Chair, the School/College Dean is filed with the Graduate Admissions Office.